will-rowe/baby-groot/wasm/README.md

   * they just print to the console, no notifications for user
   * in some cases, the application doesn't shut down
 * doesn't handle GZIPed input yet
-* sometimes it doesn't progress past the read mapping - not sure what causes this and no errors detected (all test reads map and graphs are updated)

 ## Running locally